cedricvidal/jgitflow-semver/README.md

 QuickSign JGitFlow SemVer
 =========================

-Provides [Semantic Versioning](http://semver.org/) using Gitflow.
+Provides [Semantic Versioning](http://semver.org/) using [Gitflow AVH Edition](https://github.com/petervanderdoes/gitflow-avh).
 Highly based on [amkay's gradle-gitflow](https://github.com/amkay/gradle-gitflow) work but rewritten in pure Java without any Gradle dependencies and focused on being used as a JVM library and as a standalone command line program that you can call from your build system.

 It has special Maven semantics options (`-m` and `-s`) but really is meant to be used in any build system for any language.